pkun7987/pkun7987.github.io/_posts/2025-05-31-faraway-land.md

 I flew to Mexico shortly before Chinese New Year in 2021.
 It was January, and freezing.
 As I scrambled to tie up my relocation logistics, I realised the hardest part was figuring out what to do with the plants I’d collected over the years.

-I divided them into two large boxes.
-I thought about whom I could give them to.
+I divided them into two large boxes and thought about whom I could give them to.
 It couldn’t be my parents.
-By this time, the “tree of happiness” had been given away, and the rest of my parents’ plants had withered and died.
+By this time, the “tree of happiness” had been given away, and the rest of my their plants had withered and died.

 I had two other options.
-One was my high school friend, a busy Big Law trainee who was always travelling but had once said she wanted to try keeping plants.
-The other was a guy from work who liked me.
+One was my high school friend, a busy Big Law trainee who was always travelling but had once said she wanted to make friends with some greenery.
+The other was a male colleague who liked me.
 He’d never mentioned anything about plants, but he gave the impression that he’d be good with small creatures—flowers, cats, dogs.
 I had already made it clear I couldn’t return his feelings, so giving him my stuff felt inappropriate.

-In the end, I gave one of the boxes to my high school friend, I didn’t trust her to be particularly good with plants, but since it was impossible for My Flower to die, they would probably get on.
+In the end, I gave one of the boxes to my high school friend.
+I didn’t trust her to be particularly good with plants, but since  not even Mum could kill My Flower, I figured they would probably get on.

-I had to leave the other box with all my fertilisers, dressing stones, draining stones, and random gadgets for passersbys to pick up.
-I placed the box in the entrance area of my apartment building, where a bit of sunlight could leak through the door to warm the plants up.
-At the time, I was living on the sixth floor of a Soviet-style apartment building with no lifts.
-The neighbourhood was affiliated with the University of Agriculture, and the nearby supermarket used to sell all kinds of good-looking produce — supposedly someone’s doctorate thesis.
-I figured the box would end up in good hands and started to daydream about a retired professor taking good care of its contents.
+The other box, along with all my fertilisers, dressing stones, draining stones, and random gadgets, I had to leave for passersby to pick up.
+I placed the box in the entrance area of my apartment building, where a bit of sunlight could leak through the seams of the metal door to warm the plants up.
+At the time, I was living on the sixth floor of a Soviet-style apartment building with no lifts in neighbourhood affiliated with the University of Agriculture.
+There's a university supermarket nearby that used to sell all kinds of good-looking produce - supposedly someone’s doctorate thesis.
+I found myself daydreaming the box ending in good hands, a retired professor perhaps, taking meticulous care of its contents.

-Still, I was worried no one would want to take it — I had to see them ending up in good hands.
-I came up with this plan to leave the box on the ground floor and wait at the stairs above to listen for it anyone would pick it up.
-Didn’t know why I bothered, not that I can give them a home if no one wants them.
+Still, I was worried no one would take it - I had to know what would happen to them.
+After leaving the box on the ground floor, I rushed upstairs to wait and listen for movements.
+Didn’t know why I bothered, not that I could still give them a home if no one wanted them.

-I executed the first part quickly, partly because it was really cold on the stairs, partly because I didn’t want to be seen, for Beijing aunties are very chatty, and I didn’t feel like explaining why I was giving my plants away.
+I tried my best to run upstairs lightfooted, partly because it was really freezing, partly because I didn’t want to be seen.
+Beijing aunties are very chatty, and I didn’t want to explain to them why I was giving my plants away.
 It would make me sound pathetic.

 *I am anything but pathetic.*

 Luckily, I didn’t even make it back to the sixth floor before an auntie from the second floor walked by.
-She exclaimed in excitement “wow, “free plants!” and adopted the whole box.
+She exclaimed with excitement, “Wow, free plants!” and adopted the whole box.

-That was efficient, not in the way I expect Beijing to be, but efficient,
+That was efficient, not the kind of efficiency I expected from Beijing, but efficient nonetheless.

-As the delivery rider I hired picked up the box containing My Flower to go to my friend, for the first time during my series of relocation, I felt, sad.
-For I knew this was truly goodbye.
+As the delivery rider I hired picked up the other box - the one containing My Flower - to deliver to my friend, for the first time during my series of relocation, I felt, sad, because I knew this time, it was truly goodbye.

-And she seemed to have vanished from my mind.
+During all these life admin I was still working remotely for the Mexico role and dialing into meetings, by the time I had finished everything and got on a taxi to the airport, I was exhausted and sleep-deprived.
+Both my hands were covered in cuts and I got a stye so swollen I could barely open my eyes.
+Not a great look, but it didn't matter, for there was no one around.
+The airport was nearly empty, with only a handful of other passengers, all in hazmat suits.
+I was the only passenger just wearing a surgical mask.

+The flight took off, and I fell into a deep slumber.
+As I closed my eyes, China vanished into the clouds, and My Flower vanished from my mind.

-I made so many promises to her, none was kept.
-People often frawn upon empty promises, but I guess on the moment one promises forever, most do meant it.
-It on that moment they do picture eternity, but people hardly have any control over the present, not to mention future, or forever.
+I had made so many promises to her, none were kept.
+People often write sad songs about empty promises, but I guess when someone promises forever, they are not trying to deceive - *in that moment*, they really do picture eternity.
+Unfortunately, people hardly have control over the present, let alone the future, or forever.

-Two years later, on a late autumn evening, while sitting in my studio in London, I was suddenly struck by a wave of sadness, and for the first time in two years, I thought about My Flower.
+Two years later, on a late autumn evening, while cleaning small rental studio in London, I was suddenly struck by a wave of sadness, and for the first time in two years, I thought of My Flower.
 It was an unsettling feeling.
-I immediately messaged my friend to ask if My Flower was still alive.
+I immediately messaged my friend, asking if My Flower was still alive.
 There was no reply.

-Later, my friend said she’d have to check with her mum, for she had left the Beijing law firm and relocated to Shenzhen a thousand miles away south.
-My Flower was left behind, and taken back to our hometown by her mum with the rest of her belongings meant the a crisp winter of the north instead of the humid summer of the south.
+Weeks later, my friend said she’d have to check with her mum, for she had left the Beijing law firm and relocated to Shenzhen, a thousand miles away south.
+My Flower was left behind, and taken back to our hometown by her mum, along with the rest of her belongings - all meant for the a crisp winters of the north, not the humid summers of the south.

-A few months later, in January 2024, I followed up again, she told me My Flower had indeed died.
+A few months later, in January 2024, I followed up again.
+This time she gave me a definitive answer - My Flower had indeed died.
 I asked when.
-She wasn’t sure, her mum said it was “late last year”.
+She wasn’t sure - her mum said it was “late last year”.

-I joked lightly “well I figured it must have been a goner by now”— and cried uncontrollably.
-I knew for me, home was no more.
+I joked lightly, “Well, I figured it must have been a goner by now” - and cried uncontrollably.
+I knew that for me, home was no more.

-She was My flower that never bloomed.
+She was my flower that never bloomed.

 ![1905684572](/assets/blog/2025-05-31-faraway-land.assets/1905684572.jpeg){: w="250"}
 _My Flower in High School_